Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: The oriented cellular A1 -chain complex of a split, semisimple, simply connected algebraic group in low degrees

 of the triangle \eqref{eq:cof} is the composite of the smash product with $\Sigma(\G_m)$ of the connecting morphism $\partial_{ij/i}: Th(\nu_{ij/i})\to \Sigma((Y_i)_+)$ of the triangle $(Y_i)_+ \to (\overline{Y}_i)_+ \to Th(\nu_{ij/i})$ and the permutation $\Sigma(\G_m) \wedge \Sigma((Y_i)_+)\cong\Sigma(\Sigma(\G_m)\wedge((Y_i)_+)) $.

 Thus, the restriction $\partial_2^{(i)}$ of the differential $\partial_2$ to the factor of $\Ccell_2(G)$ corresponding to $Z_{ij}$ is the morphism of sheaves

-where $u$ stands for the above factor $\G_m$ itself coming from the restriction to $\nu_i$ of $\overline{\theta}_i$.
+where $u$ stands for the factor $\G_m$ above coming from the restriction of $\overline{\theta}_i$ to $\nu_i$.
 The sign comes from the permutation morphism on the smash product of two $1$-dimensional simplicial spheres.
 Observe that by Lemma \ref{lem:Thomiso}, a change of the trivialization preserving the orientation acts trivially on the $\A^1$-cofibration $\Sigma(\G_m)\wedge((Y_i)_+) \to \Sigma(\G_m)\wedge((\overline{Y}_i)_+)$, up to $\A^1$-homotopy.
 Thus the previous computations are only dependent on the orientations induced by $\-\theta_i$.

 Now, we need to conveniently choose orientations (or trivializations) of both $\overline{\nu}_i$ and $\overline{\nu}_j$ so as to facilitate our computation of $\partial_2$.

 \begin{lemma} In the case $\lambda_i>\lambda_j$, the morphism of $k$-schemes